Softpagehomeware/grunt-realsync/README.md

 npm install grunt-realsync --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, you can use it with the following lines of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-realsync');